hubergilt/slurm-igp/README.md

 > sh mpi_hello_world_gnu.sh
 Submitted batch job 16205
 ```
 The result is saved in the output file.
-For instance, for this example is "slurm-16205.out".
+For instance, this example is "slurm-16205.out".
 ```
 > cat slurm-16205.out
 Step-id 0 : Hello world with gnu from node n15, rank  0 out of 3 processors